Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

-A cylindrical urethane rubber tip (SCXN15-25, MISUMI) was used as the artificial fingertip attached to the end-effector.
+We used a cylindrical urethane rubber tip (SCXN15-25, MISUMI) as the artificial fingertip attached to the end-effector.
 The hardness of the rubber tip was Shore A15, which was determined based on the results of a previous study~\cite{Kuramitsu2013-os}.
-The diameter of the cylindrical rubber tip was 15 mm, and this value was determined based on the average index finger contact area (Ellipse with a major axis radius of 6.8 mm and minor axis radius of 5.7 mm, area of about 122 mm$^2$) in the AIST hand dimension database~\cite{Kouchi2005-pq, Artificial_Intelligence_Research_Center_AIST_undated-jc}, ensuring that the cross-sectional area of the cylinder was close to this value.
+The diameter of the cylindrical rubber tip was 15 mm, and this value was determined based on the average index finger contact area (Ellipse with a major axis radius of 6.8 mm and minor axis radius of 5.7 mm, area of about 122 mm$^2$) in the AIST hand dimension dataset~\cite{Kouchi2005-pq, Artificial_Intelligence_Research_Center_AIST_undated-jc}, ensuring that the cross-sectional area of the cylinder was close to this value.